-The Investment Association champions UK investment management, a world-leading industry which helps millions of households save for the future while supporting businesses and economic growth in the UK and abroad.
+The Investment Association (IA) champions UK investment management, a world-leading industry which helps millions of households save for the future while supporting businesses and economic growth in the UK and abroad.

-Our 250 members range from smaller, specialist UK firms to European and global investment managers with a UK base.
+Our 270 members range from smaller, specialist UK firms to European and global investment managers with a UK base.

-Collectively they manage nearly £7.7 trillion for savers and institutions, such as pension schemes and insurance companies, in the UK and beyond.
-Over 40% of this is for overseas customers.
+Collectively, they manage £9.4 trillion for savers and institutions, such as pension schemes and insurance companies, in the UK and beyond.
+44% of this is for overseas clients.

 The UK asset management industry is the largest in Europe and the second largest globally.
-Our members manage 34% of UK Plc.